 Other: Many small picnic areas are tucked along both sides of the park road to the summit.
 Most are inaccessible due to a combination of terrain problems, outdated vault restrooms, and inaccessible historic picnic tables.
 Some areas with large level parking lots (ask park staff) might be worth the drive just for the view.

 Visitor Center: Open daily between 10am and 4pm, the visitor center is located at the summit of Mt.
 Diablo.
 Accessible parking and ground level entry are provided and a generally accessible restroom is available inside the visitor center for use by persons with mobility disabilities.
 Additional non-compliant restrooms are located outside of the visitor center.
-Beginning in early October, 2012, portions of the Visitor Center, including the observation deck will be closed in order to make repairs to the building for weatherization and upgrades to accessibility.
+Beginning in April, 2015, the elevator, which provides access to the upper floor and observation deck, will be undergoing construction.
+Construction is anticipated to be completed in June, 2015.
 Please call the park to inquire about the current status at (925) 837-2525.

 Mitchell Canyon Interpretive Center: A small interpretive center and a park administrative office are located at 96 Mitchell Canyon Road in Clayton, near the north gateway to Mount Diablo.
 The interpretive center is located in a trailer staffed by the volunteer association.
 A ramped entry is usable, and exhibit and sales areas are tight but staff is there to help.
 A designated accessible parking space is near the office but the surface of the space and the path to the trailer are covered in loose gravel.